Optimal consumption under a drawdown constraint over a finite horizon: The Solution to the Dual Variational Inequality

 \subsection{Characterization of the free boundary in \eqref{eq:VIv}}

 Let us first analyze the auxiliary variational inequality \eqref{eq:VIv}, which is a parabolic variational inequality with both gradient constraint and function constraint.
-We can obtain the existence and uniqueness of the solution in $W^{2,1}_{q,loc}(\Omega)\cap C(\overline{\Omega})$ to problem \eqref{eq:VIv} in the next result, where $W^{2,1}_{q,loc}$ is defined by
+We can obtain the existence and uniqueness of the solution in $W^{2,1}_{q,loc}(\Omega)\cap C(\overline{\Omega})$ to problem \eqref{eq:VIv} in the next result, where the Sobolev space $W^{2,1}_{q,loc}$ is defined by